Vaibhav/ProxyTools/README.md

 This repository contians a long python script which scrapes proxies from the top free proxy websites.

-These websites are the ones I acrape the proxies from:
+These websites are the ones I scrape the proxies from:
  - http://proxy-list.org/
  - http://us-proxy.org/
  - http://free-proxy-list.net/